anubhav7747/Notes/Data Science and Analytics/Assignment 01.md

 <br>

 ## Question 4.
-### Define Bigdata?
-Discuss bigdata types with example and How to differentiate them?
+### Define Big Data?
+Discuss big data types with example and how to differentiate them?
 Also explain its 5-V characteristics?

 **Definition of Big Data**
 Big Data can be defined as a high amount of data that cannot be processed or stored with the help of standard processing equipment and data storage.
 It is a collection of data that is huge in volume, yet growing exponentially with time.
 It is a data with so large size and complexity that none of traditional data management tools can store it or process it efficiently.